sveltejs/svelte-preprocess/docs/getting-started.md

 </style>
 ```

-_**Note**: If the `<template>` tag is not found and the default language is not `html`, `svelte-preprocess` expects the whole markup to be written in that language.
-In example, for `pug`, this means the `script` and `style` tags must be written following pug's syntax._
+_**Note**: If the `<template>` tag is not found and the default language is not HTML, `svelte-preprocess` expects the whole markup to be written in that language.
+In example, for Pug, this means the `script` and `style` tags must be written following pug's syntax._

 ### 3.2 Prepending content

-Now we're in need of a `scss` file to hold some variables.
+Now we're in need of a SCSS file to hold some variables.
 Let's assume it's created at `src/styles/variables.scss`.

 ```scss
 // src/styles/variables.scss
 $primary-color: red;
 ```

-As in any `scss` project, we could just `@use './path/to/variables.scss`, but that can also become boring. `svelte-preprocess` [accepts a `prependData`](/docs/preprocessing.md#preprocessors) for almost every processor.
+As in any SCSS project, we could just `@use './path/to/variables.scss`, but that can also become boring. `svelte-preprocess` [accepts a `prependData`](/docs/preprocessing.md#preprocessors) for almost every processor.
 Let's use it to prepend our import!

 ```diff
 + import path from 'path'